 Before they only had integration with Google Docs, then they switched to their own editor.
 The reason is to get a certain kind of liberty in terms of versioning (Keep in mind that there’s a writer who writes the content, there’s an editor who puts comments, then there’s also the final client).
 In their company, there’s also not only one person who’s going to approve the content.
 There are a bunch of people — including people from branding and product teams who will look at the content from their perspective.

 So the versioning — the comments and what has changed — is better in Pepper Editor.

 On their portal, the creator and the client can also see the project brief on the side.
 They also have a video brief component.
 A person who’s giving the brief can record a video; the creator can also access that on the side.
 This makes the whole information exchange easy.

 I myself use video a lot (with and Screencast-O-Matic ).
 And I can say that these explanations done by video save a lot of time and misunderstandings.

 On their platform, you can also see the stage of the project (Is it approved?
 Is it under “writing” or “editing” status?) in real-time.

 With a platform like Pepper Content, you can create content of all forms at a very low cost — very flexibly and with guaranteed quality.
-To find out more about them, visit www.peppercontent.io.
-You can also reach out to Dhriti at firstname.lastname@example.org or on LinkedIn.
+To find out more about them, visit www.peppercontent.io .
+You can also reach out to Dhriti at email@example.com or on .

 This article is based on a transcript from my podcast The UnNoticed Entrepreneur, you can listen here.